omegaup/libinteractive/docs/en/writing.md

 in `Main.cpp`, the second, public version can be placed in `Main.distrib.cpp` and it will be the one that will be copied into the templates.

-Once y ou are happy with the problem, it must be converted to omegaUp format to upload it.
+Once you are happy with the problem, it must be converted to omegaUp format to upload it.
 To do so, the following folders must be present:

 * `cases`, with the official cases.
 The inputs must be saved in files with the `.in` extension, and the outputs in files with the same name but with `.out` extension.
 * `statements` with the problem statements.
 The statements must be written in Markdown and there must be one per language.
 For instance, for a problem that will be in both english and spanish, there must be two files: `es.markdown` and `en.markdown`.
 To include the control to download the libinteractive templates, the `.markdown` files must include the string `{{libinteractive:download}}` in a line of its own, with no extra text.
 * `interactive` with the interactive problem.
 This should **only** contain the .idl file, the problemsetter problem (`Main.cpp`), and the `examples` folder with `sample.in` and any other sample input.
 Optionally, the `Main.distrib.cpp` file may be present if `Main.cpp` has implementation details that should not be distributed.
 In particular, the Makefile, the sample solution and the `libinteractive` generated directory should not be present in the .zip.

 These three folders must be saved in a .zip file, without any intermediate folders.
 The templates that will be distributed to the contestants will be